Out There Halloween Mega Tape: Production

-After finishing WNUF Halloween Special LaMantina wanted to create additional spoof commercials and after completing Call Girl of Cthulu, began to consider creating another a spiritual sequel.
+After finishing WNUF Halloween Special LaMantina wanted to create additional spoof commercials and after completing Call Girl of Cthulhu, began to consider creating another a spiritual sequel.
 He started writing the script around 2018 and chose to set it during the 1990s after reflecting on "the cultural evolution of local 80s UHF stations being bought up by big corporate media companies in the 1990s".
 LaMantina experienced some difficulties trying to replicate the feel of a video shot and recorded during the 1990s, as there had been several technological advances and changes since the 1980s.
 He began by creating spoof commercials as tests around 2015, before he had fully come up with the movie's concept or script.

 Filming took place during the COVID-19 lockdown, forcing LaMantina to tweak or restyle several elements in order to follow lockdown protocol.
 Advertisements shot for the commercial segments included one focused around a politician named Dandridge who was running for Senate.
 LaMantina brought back Dandridge's political advertisement from the first film as "At Halloween, you always have election coverage, so obviously there are political ads, and now we have this [recurring character] Dandridge running for Senate", further noting that if there were a third film he would feature Dandridge running for President of the United States.

 Release

-Out There Halloween Mega Tape premiered in both on August 20, 2022 in Long Beach, California and Baltimore, Maryland.
+Out There Halloween Mega Tape premiered in both on August 20, 2022, in Long Beach, California and Baltimore, Maryland.

 LaMartina decided against releasing the film through any VOD or streaming service, instead choosing to independently sell copies via his website in DVD format.
 A VHS copy was made available as part of a limited collector's set.
-LaMantina chose to release the film in this fashion due to two factors: "One was social media’s desire for urgency and the second was piracy."
+LaMartina chose to release the film in this fashion due to two factors: "One was social media’s desire for urgency and the second was piracy."
 He argued that fans would want to see the film as quickly as possible and that the format also kept the movie from being easily bootlegged.